-Static automatic parallelism extraction have been achieved in the past [11, 16].
+Static automatic parallelism extraction have been achieved in the past [10, 15].
 Unfortunately, many parallelization opportunities could still not be discovered by static analysis approach due to lack of information at the source code level.
-Tournavitis et. al. have used a profiling-based parallelism detection method that enhances static data dependence analysis with dynamic information, resulting in larger amounts of parallelism uncovered from sequential programs [19].
-Our approach is also based on profilingbased parallelism detection but in the context of MATLAB programming language and within the constraints of MATLAB parallel loops.
+[18] have used a profiling-based parallelism detection method that enhances static data dependence analysis with dynamic information, resulting in larger amounts of parallelism uncovered from sequential programs.
+Our approach is also based on profiling-based parallelism detection but in the context of MATLAB programming language and within the constraints of MATLAB parallel loops.